 Waterford is living history

 The Waterford National Historic Landmark is a treasured connection to America’s past, present, and future.
 The Waterford Foundation not only preserves the Landmark’s historic buildings and beautiful green fields and landscapes, but presents exciting programs that “connect” all of us to our heritage and help us understand our past.
-Watch a video about the village and Foundation history here.

-Check out the upcoming events and join us for full season of events that celebrate American culture and link us to our heritage.
+Check out the upcoming events pages and join us for full season of events that celebrate American culture and link us to our heritage.

 Walk with us through time

 Walk with us through Waterford today and discover what makes this place so memorable.
 Hear the stories of ordinary people who did extraordinary things.
 They built a thriving town from wilderness; they endured a long and bloody war that threatened to destroy their homes and their lives; and in good times and bad they held tightly to their vision of a special place.

 Today their 18th and 19th century homes, mill, forge, corner store, Quaker meeting house, the one-room schoolhouse that served the African-American community, and the surrounding 1,420 acres of farmland, compose a National Historic Landmark District.
 Waterford’s ongoing preservation is the work of the nonprofit Waterford Foundation.

 Explore America’s heritage

 Since its creation in 1943, this grassroots organization has raised millions of dollars to rescue and preserve numerous historic buildings, to save neighboring farms and open spaces from development; and to share its history through educational and cultural programs and an archives and local history collection.
 And from its first year until today, the Foundation has produced the award-winning Waterford Homes Tour & Crafts Exhibit, best known as “The Waterford Fair.”